 \section{Continuous eigenvalues of minimal Cantor systems}

 In this section we show a necessary and sufficient condition for a complex number to be a continuous eigenvalue of a minimal Cantor system.
 The condition is given in terms of the combinatorial objects associated to a proper Bratteli-Vershik representation of the system.
 The proof follows the lines and some ideas developed to prove a general necessary condition in \cite{rangofinito}.
-Then, we show the utility of this condition to understand the role of the order in the existence of continuous eigenvalues.
-We give a condition allowing to modify the local orders without changing the group of continuous eigenvalues and we end with some comments on the dimension groups and the group of continuous eigenvalues of minimal Cantor systems.
-More examples are given in Section \ref{examples}.